nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## Target user profile

+Real estate agents who:
-- has a need to manage a significant number of Persons and their information (eg. contact, email, address...)
+- has a need to manage a significant number of clients and their information (eg. contact, email, address...)
 - prefer desktop apps over other types
 - can type fast and prefer typing to mouse interactions
 - is reasonably comfortable using CLI apps